Nicholas Pennington: Olbia

 At the end of the loan period, Olbia signed Pennington outright for an undisclosed fee on a three-year contract.
 On 19 September he played his first match of the season in a 3–2 away win over Albissola, he was replaced by Joseph Tetteh after 75 minutes.
 Four days later he played his first entire match of the season, a 2–1 home win over Aurora Pro Patria.

 Wellington Phoenix

 On 30 July 2021, Pennington signed for New Zealand club Wellington Phoenix who play in the A-League.
 Pennington scored his first Phoenix goal on 26 March 2022, a 97th-minute winner in a 2–1 victory over Perth Glory.

+On 19 June 2024, the Phoenix announced that Pennington was leaving the club.

+Perth Glory

+On 19 June 2024, Perth Glory announced that Pennington had joined the club on a two-year contract.